jan-clr/efficient-vit-training/README.md

 - Saves the checkpoint after every 10 epochs without culling
 - Adds a `--cifar-aa` flag to use AutoAugment policies for CIFAR-10/100 datasets instead of the default RandAugment (for comparison with other models)

 To execute the custom CIFAR-10/100 training, use the `submit_cifar_training_job.sh` script.
+Remember to adjust the parameters for directory paths and resources as needed (GPU configuration, output directory, virtual environment, etc.).
+The constants you need to adjust are marked in `<>` brackets, and include the output directory, the virtual environment and the data directory for `varsize_1gpu_best_cifar.sh` as well as your email address for SLURM notifications in the `submit_cifar_training.sh` script.

 **Information below is credit to the original authors.**